Louisa Matilda Jacobs: Early life

 Jacobs was born in Edenton, North Carolina on October 19, 1833, to Samuel Tredwell Sawyer (a congressman and newspaper editor) and his mistress Harriet Jacobs, at a time when Harriet was enslaved by Dr. James Norcom.
 Louisa also had an older brother, Joseph Jacobs, born in 1829.
 Harriet Jacobs had been sexually harassed by Norcom for many years, but she continually refused his advances and mistakenly hoped that her relationship with Sawyer would be a deterrent to Norcom.
 As Harriet continued to refuse Norcom's advances, Norcom began to threaten her children in anticipation of coercing Harriet into a sexual relationship, and she became increasingly fearful for them.
 Harriet chose to escape when Louisa was two years old in hopes that Norcom would sell Louisa and Joseph into a safer situation.
 Harriet's hopes proved correct when the children's father purchased the children from Norcom and sent Louisa to live with her great-grandmother Molly, then taking her to Washington, D.C. before sending her to live with a cousin in Brooklyn, New York.
 From Brooklyn, Harriet located Louisa and fled to Boston with her.

 Career and activism

 Education

-While in Boston, Jacobs was educated at home and afterwards attended the Young Ladies Domestic Seminary School in Clinton, New York.
-She later obtained training to become a teacher in Boston, and teaching would soon become an important part of her life.
+While in Boston, Jacobs was educated at home; she afterwards attended the Young Ladies' Domestic Seminary in Clinton, New York.
+She later obtained training to become a teacher in Boston.